-'''

 #define TELOSB_MOTE

-'''

 The composition of the HW components, energy and timing parameters for HW operations are included in a platform library (telosb.lib).
-On the platform layer this library defines a set of the simulated HW components and provides platform specific information to the generic HW modules.
+On the platform layer, this library defines a set of the simulated HW components and provides platform specific information to the generic HW modules.
 The energy and timing parameters that we used in the simulation were partially received out of direct measurements and the rest was taken from the components specifications of the TelosB mote.
-The table 1 presents possible energy conditions of the TelosB mote.
+Table 1 presents the possible energy conditions of the TelosB mote.
+The SystemC module of the TelosB mote is introduced as a SystemC CPU module that coordinates the work of the peripheral component, such as an ADC, a transceiver, timers and an interrupt controller included and initialized inside the platform SystemC module:

 States Current consumed CPU

 Radio Active (8MHz) 2 mA

 Voltage regulator off (OFF) 0.02 uA Active (1MHz) 0.6 mA

 Power Down mode (PD) 20 uA ADC-12 conversion 500 uA

 Idle mode (IDLE) 400 uA SPI transmission 700 uA

 RX 18.8 mA LPM0 300 uA

 TX(-25 dBm) 8.5 mA LPM1 80 uA

 TX(-15 dBm) 9.9 mA LPM2 20 uA

 TX(-10 dBm) 11 mA LPM3 10 uA

-TX(-5 dBm) 14 mA LED (each)
+$TX(-5 \ dBm)$ 14 mA LED (each)

-TX(0 dBm) 17.4 mA On 2.1 mA
+$TX(0 \ dBm)$ 17.4 mA On 2.1 mA